 - Become a Member

-Successful applicants will be invited to one of the two annual American Physical Society (APS) meetings, according to the subject of their research, to present their work.
+Successful applicants will be invited to the March Meeting 2021 to present their work.

 Nominees and award and office holders are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.